Nano Banana: What it is and how Google's model works

 AI model for image editing and generation

-In recent days, the name «Nano Banana» It has spread like wildfire on forums and technical networks due to its performance in AI visual editing tests.
-What seemed like a mystery now has a trace: Google and its new image engine integrated into Gemini are behind it.
+In recent days, the name "Nano Banana" has spread like wildfire in technical forums and networks due to its performance in AI-powered visual editing tests.
+What seemed like a mystery now has an author: behind it is Google and its new image engine integrated into Gemini.

-The company confirms that Nano Banana is the alias of Gemini 2.5 Flash Image, a system capable of generating and retouching photographs using natural language, maintaining style, characters and objects with a consistency that was previously difficult for these models.
+The company confirms that Nano Banana is the alias for Gemini 2.5 Flash Image , a system capable of generating and retouching photographs using natural language, maintaining style, characters, and objects with a consistency that was previously difficult for these models.

 What is Nano Banana and who is behind it?